Wifasso.com

 Early Life

-He was born into a deeply religious family in Cincinnati in 1890.
+He was born into a deeply religious family in Cincinnati in 1890, the son of G H and Frances Grimmelsman.
+His father was in charge of the safe deposit box department of the Central Trust Bank.
 He was one of ten siblings, seven of whom made it to adulthood.
 He was one of five siblings called to a life in the clergy.
 Three sisters became nuns and one of his brothers, John A. Grimmelsman, became a priest, working early on as a chaplain at Mt.
 St. Joseph College before founding St. Dominic parish (suburban Cincinnati) and serving as its pastor until retirement.

 Education

 Henry attended Holy Family School in Lower Price Hill, where his grades were outstanding.
-He was called to the priesthood early on, and after studying at Ohio seminaries, St. Joseph’s College (Indiana), and the University of Innsbruck in the old Austro-Hungarian Empire, he was ordained in his old parish church at the age of 24.
+Holy Family turned out four future bishops in that era, including Urban John Vehr, future archbishop of Denver.
+Vehr was in the same grade as Grimmelsman.
+Grimmelsman was called to the priesthood early on, and after studying at Ohio seminaries, St. Joseph’s College (Indiana), and the University of Innsbruck in the old Austro-Hungarian Empire, he was ordained in his old parish church at the age of 24.
+He was originally supposed to complete his doctorate at Innsbruck before returning to the States, but the outbreak of World War I ended his first stint there.
+He therefore got to see a 500 year-old empire that was about to disappear forever.

 After ordination, he studied at Catholic University (Washington, DC) and had another stint at Innsbruck where he received a doctorate in Sacred Scripture.
 He was well-prepared to serve God as a Bible scholar.